jow-/ucode/README.md

 Variable names must start with a letter or an underscore and may only contain the characters `A`..`Z`, `a`..`z`, `0`..`9` or `_`.
-By prefixing a variable name with the keyword `local`, it is declared in the local function scope only and not visible outside anymore.
+By prefixing a variable name with the keyword `let`, it is declared in the local function scope only and not visible outside anymore.

 ```javascript